 So what’s left?
 There are three breweries I need to visit to complete the beer portion of my passport.
 The breweries left on the Locally Labeled passport are:

 The wineries on the Little Rock Locally Labeled trail are:

 Thanks to the Little Rock Convention & Visitor’s Bureau for telling me about the Locally Labeled Passport.
 In full disclosure, I was hosted by them for a couple of the breweries and at the Rock Town Distillery.
-However, I have visited on my own too and I stop in Little Rock anytime I can.
+However, I like to stop by Little Rock anytime I can now.
 Hope you will visit soon too!
 Cheers!

 Are you planning on visiting Little Rock soon?
 Here’s all my favorite websites to help you get started with that.